Interview

 The list of gestures to please Trump is extensive.

-— He removed the editorial that supported Kamala Harris, modified the opinion pages so that there are now almost no left-wing or center-left commentators, attended the inauguration, Amazon bought the rights to the documentary about Melania –although calling it a documentary is very generous– and also announced that it would stream Trump's series The apprentice.
-And, of course, the president receives half of the profits from this television program.
+— He eliminated the editorial that supported Kamala Harris, modified the opinion pages so that there are now hardly any left-wing or center-left commentators, attended the inauguration, Amazon bought the rights to the documentary about Melania –although calling it a documentary is very generous– or also announced that it would stream Trump's series The apprentice.
+And, of course, the president receives half the profits from this television program.
 Everything Bezos has done with the Washington Post I can only explain by fear.
 Obviously, he has denied it, but there is no other explanation for such a marked change.